Official details remain sparse in fatal Keene shooting

 Chagnon died at a hospital after being transported from the scene at 6 Green St.

-An autopsy performed Sunday determined Chagnon's cause of death was a single gunshot wound and is considered a homicide, according to a news release Sunday from the Attorney General's office.
+An autopsy performed Sunday determined Chagnon's cause of death was a single gunshot wound, and it is considered a homicide, according to a news release Sunday from the Attorney General's Office.

 Garrity did not respond to a question about where on his body Chagnon was shot.
 The Medical Examiner's Office said Monday it would release the autopsy results only to next of kin.